H-E-L-P/dmu_products/dmu0/dmu0_DataFusion-Spitzer/readme.md

 - RA_12 and DEC_12 which are average values for sources detected in both IRAC1 and IRAC2

-# Spitzer-SWIRE Catalogue
+# Spitzer-SWIRE Catalogues

-The table contains aperture corrected fluxes from the SWIRE Data release documented in Surace+ (2005) and Surace+ (in prep) with no cut applied.
+In SWIRE fields, IRAC and MIPS source extraction was carried out using the techniques developed by Surace+ (2005), Shupe+ (2008) and Frayer+ (2006).
+The catalogue reports all 'IRAC 3.6 micron or IRAC 4.5 micron' detections, and aperture fluxes are aperture corrected.

-# Boötes and xFLS catalogues
+# Spitzer Boötes and xFLS Catalogues

-On Boötes and xFLS there are catalogues extracted by the Data Fusion team and described as:
+In Boötes and xFLS, RAC and MIPS catalogues were extracted by the Data Fusion team following the best practices developed and used for the Spitzer-SWIRE catalogues.

-    Bootes-xFLS Spitzer Imaging: IRAC-1234 - Vaccari/Marchetti/Gonzalez-Solares
-    (priv comm) MIPS-24 - Shupe/Vaccari (priv comm) MIPS-Ge - Seymour/Tugwell
-    (priv comm)